 Beginning life in 1804 as a ragtag collection of tents and huts populated by a mixture of convicts, military men and civil servants, Hobart soon developed into Australia’s most southerly city.
-It's now a pleasant and compact town of warm sandstone buildings and narrow streets centred around a bustling harbour.
+It's now a pleasant and compact town of warm sandstone buildings and narrow streets centered around a bustling harbor.

 Salamanca Markets and Battery Point